retaildevcrews/ngsa/IaC/AKS/README.md

 - Helm v3 ([Install Instructions](https://helm.sh/docs/intro/install/))
 - Istioctl ([Install Instructions](https://istio.io/latest/docs/setup/getting-started/#download))

-### Note on Rate Limits

->[Let's Encrypt](https://letsencrypt.org/) is used to issue TLS certificates.
-Let's Encrypt has [rate limit policies](https://letsencrypt.org/docs/rate-limits/) that could be triggered if you run multiple deployments in sequence.
-Please take note and be careful not to exceed their rate thresholds.

-### DNS, SSL/TLS Prerequisites

- A domain name and SSL/TLS certificates are required for HTTPS access over the internet.

-- Registered domain with permissions to update nameservers
-- Azure subscription with permissions to create a DNS Zone

 ### Setup

 Fork this repo and clone to your local machine